mfranzon/blog/kubetips/content/posts/containersInPod.md

 date: 2022-05-19T23:40:55+02:00
 authors: ["Marco Franzon"]
 categories: ["Resources"]
+description: "During the design phase you have to make a lot of right choices to avoid bad surprises during the deploy."
+thumbnail: "twitter-shared-link.png"
+images: ["twitter-shared-link.png"]
 ---
 In the design phase you have to make a lot of right choices to avoid bad surprises during the deploy.
 One of the most frequent question is: "How can I organise my application in Kubernetes to achieve better performances ?"